itacarobotics/Metis/README.md

 ![image](/assets/logo/metis_logo.png)

+# About
+Welcome to the Metis project repository!
+This project is dedicated to the design, manufacture, and control of a delta robot entirely from scratch.

+# Key Features
+- **3D Printed Components**
+- **URDF Description**
+- **ROS2 Integration**
+- **Micro-ROS on ESP32**
+- **G-Code Parser**

-# Metis
+# Documentation
-The Metis project aims to design, manufacture and control a delta robot.
-It has been designed with off the shelf components and 3D printed parts.
-The software is ROS2 based, with micro-ROS integration.
-Further developements have been made to support gcode and object detection for pick and place tasks.
+A more detailed documentation can be found [here](/docs/).
+It comprehends:
+- Mechanical components (STEP and STL files)
+- ROS2 Software architecture
+- How to guides for using single tools (trajectory generator, inverse geometry)
+- and much more...